 First of all, this colleague has certainly noticed how awkward you looked saying this.
 She has probably thought that the situation you told her about was really stupid and you must be an idiot if you had let this happen.
 And the most terrible is that she loves gossips and will tell this story to everyone.
 So when you go to work tomorrow, everyone will be staring and laughing at you.

 Now, put your anxious mind to rest and let your rational mind speak.
 Ask yourself, “So what?”
 Everyone in the office will know this story tomorrow.
 So what?
-Everyone will be laughing at you and will think you are stupid.
-So what?
-Will you die?
+Will they laugh at it for one year?
+No. Will they remember this story for a lifetime?
+No. Will you lose respect forever?
 No. Will you be fired?
-No. Will your boss cut your pay?
+No. Will you die?
 No.

 The truth is that this colleague may not even find your story significant enough to share it with others.
 Or even if she does, most people won’t find it interesting enough to listen.
 It can also be that a couple of colleagues will discuss it and then forget about it.
 The only certain thing is that nothing terrible is going to happen.